CKIK-SChool-Projects/Formula1/README.md

 - Iván Vörös-Szűcs - Development, Design
 - Dávid Sós - Development, Design

 ## In the last commit..
-(Author - Sós Dávid)
+(Author - Kulás Dominik, Sós Dávid, Vörös-Szűcs Iván)
-- We started to use the starting flag as a plus graphical element at the start
+- Fixed the player 1's speed
+- Fixed the steering speed
+- Added the CheckeredStripe from /Images/CheckeredStripe
+- From 1 sec -> 0.3 AND -5 -> 10 dmg when the player enters the grey area
+- Fixed the dead screens

 ## TODO - By Priority